Meaning of Supervised Learning

 Concrete example of Supervised Learning

-Supervised learning uses labeled data, while unsupervised learning works with unlabeled data and tries to find hidden patterns.
+Supervised learning uses labeled data, whereas unsupervised learning uses unlabeled data.

 Related Blog articles